sy2002/QNICE-FPGA/doc/README.md

 ### VHDL Development for the MEGA65

-Some hints, learnings: "Digitlent Device", how to map VGA port so that they work, ...
+Some hints, learnings: "Digilent Device", how to map VGA port so that they work, ...